Creating archive files with .tar, .gz, or .tgz files is easy; it is also called Tarballs.

 tar -xzvf myarchive.tar.gz

-In case, you want to extract the compressed file to a specific location, you can run the below command.
-You need to specify the directory location where you want to extract the file.
+Suppose you want to extract the compressed file to a specific location.
+In that case, you can run the command below and specify the directory location where you want to extract the file –

 tar -xzvf archive.tar.gz -C /home/mysql_backup